Scientific Programme

 MS2 - Combined structural methodologies to address complex biological systems

-Chairs: M. Milani; L. Cendron (University of Padua)
+Chairs: M. Milani (IBF-CNR, Milan); L. Cendron (University of Padua)

 In the last ten years, Structural biology has extended its tools to extremely powerful methodologies that allow integrated approaches to address important questions about cellular complexes involved in key processes and their aberrations linked to transcription, translation, transport, modification, catalysis, protein synthesis, and degradation.
 This micro symposium is focused on recent examples that highlight important achievements obtained by applying structural, biophysical, and computational techniques.

-MS3 - Growth of thin films and epitaxy
+MS3 - Growth of crystalline functional materials and thin films

 Chairs: A. Sassella (University of Milano-Bicocca); S. Rubini (CNR-IOM)

-State-of-the-art technology often relies on integrating thin solid films of functional materials in devices designed for different applications.
-In this respect, studying and controlling the film growth process, the role of interfaces and epitaxy, and the relationship between the growth and the film properties is the goal of many research efforts.
-This Micro Symposium intends to collect contributions from scientists working on the growth and epitaxy of thin films and low-dimensional structures, their characterization, and the modelization of their properties.
-Materials of interest span from inorganic semiconductors to organics to 2D materials in thin films or integrated into more complex structures.
+State-of-the-art technology relies on functional materials designed, grown and studied for different applications, and often integrated in devices as thin solid films.
+In this respect, studying and controlling the growth process, the role of interfaces and epitaxy in thin films and heterostructures, and the relationship between the growth and the properties is the goal of many research efforts.
+This Micro Symposium intends to collect contributions from scientists working on the growth of functional bulk crystalline materials, thin films and nanostructures, on their characterization, and on the modelization of their properties.
+Materials of interest span from inorganics to organics to 2D materials in thin films or integrated into more complex structures.

 MS4 - Structural approaches to disclosing molecular recognition and targeting